SpencerKi/Innovation-Hub/README.md

 # Innovation Hub Repository
 Scripts for the Innovation Hub, Division of Student Life, University of Toronto.
+Primarily written for the UTQAP team, but survey-related scripts should be generalisable to any survey.
+I don't work there anymore, but I'm always happy to help and only an email away!

+## Analysis
+If everyone absolutely insists on using Microsoft Forms for data collection, the scripts in the Analysis folder can clean their ridiculous output and return useful sample statistics and visualisations.
+I exported .exes of these but no one was using them and we needed space on the Sharepoint so only scripts are left.
+Instructions are as follows:

+### Using utqap_analysis.py
+likert_quantifier.R is the functional equivalent of this script in R, if preferred.

+0. Python 3.7+ required (Anaconda distribution preferred for the correct packages).
+1. Lines 40-46 should have the corresponding columns in the raw Excel output filled in.
+2. Lines 12-20 are customised user prompts for the 2022-2023 data; I recommend commenting them out and replacing the values in Lines 22-36 directly.
+3. Everything should go smoothly from there.

+### Using likert_visualiser.py
+This script has functionally the same format as utqap_analysis.py, but outputs useful Likert plots for the comms team to play with.

-## Disclaimer
+## Debotting
-If anyone not from the iHub is looking at this repository — go away.
-Yes, the code is bad.
+During the 2022–2023 UTQAP survey process, we got hit by hundreds of obviously fake respondents presumably looking for a gift card.
+Hopefully this isn't relevant in the future, but the below code was our ad hoc solution to figuring out which responses were real and which were fake.
+The settings are determined by the config.txt in the Debotting folder.
+Instructions are as follows:

-## Using debot.exe (version 1.0 2022-11-23)
+### Using debot.exe (version 1.0 2022-11-23)
 0. 64-bit version of Windows required (I'm like 90% sure the office computers fill this requirement).
 1. Locate the debot.exe executable in the folder UTQAP > Quantitative Data Analyst > Debotting App in the Sharepoint general files.
 2. Download debot.exe to an offline location (it will **not** work in Sharepoint).